 18. Potatoes (Solanum tuberosum)

-While potato is a stem tuber and not actually a root crop, it is grown like one.
-They’re an everyday staple that you can have in your diet in various methods.
+While potato is a stem tuber and not a root crop, it is grown like one.
+They’re an everyday staple you can have in your diet in various ways.

 The simplest is to roast them and sprinkle some seasoning, but you can also use other methods such as boiling, frying, or steaming.

-The USDA growing zones for Solanum tuberosum are 2 to 11, and they thrive in full sunlight, which ranges from about six to ten hours of daylight every day.
+The USDA growing zones for Solanum tuberosum are 2 to 11, and they thrive in full sunlight, ranging from about six to ten hours of daylight daily.

 19. Radishes (Raphanus sativus)